 Regardless of the user or skill type requested, Workspend offers high touch customer service through dedicated program teams led by experienced grocery industry program directors with experience of operating in our retail industry vertical.
 One advantage of having a sizeable user community means that young program managers can understudy experienced team members to become familiar with the unique demands of this fast-paced environment.

 Often overlooked as a factor for success, Workspend has established an enviable reputation for above and beyond client service experience.
 It’s brand commitment to service quality is underpinned by its Workspend Way principles, regularly reinforced by client service training, including its highly regarded Respect Agenda.

-Regardless of industry, all successful contingent labor programs must have the right suppliers in the right places.
+Regardless of industry, all successful contingent workforce programs must have the right suppliers in the right places.
 Major grocery retailers have large footprints with hundreds of locations that require services at varying levels of volume.
-Workspend works with its retail clients to establish a supplier support strategy to accommodate the wide range of geographic needs and skill sets.
-This process is continually evaluated and managed to ensure on-going talent delivery.
-A key construct of Workspend’s differentiated approach is a commitment to respect diversity and inclusion.
-As a woman-led, minority-owned and managed business, Workspend is a pioneer in diversity-led workforce provisioning and prides itself on being one of a handful of minority-owned MSPs in the market today.
+Workspend works with retail clients to establish a supplier support strategy to accommodate a wide range of geographic needs and skill sets.
+This process is continually evaluated and managed to ensure on-going staffing supply.